AIRomanRO/.wordpress-docker-dind/README.md

 A comprehensive Docker-in-Docker setup for hosting multiple WordPress instances with network isolation, image sharing, and easy management through a global CLI tool.

+---

+## ⚠️ DEVELOPMENT ENVIRONMENT ONLY

+**This setup is designed for DEVELOPMENT and TESTING purposes only.
+DO NOT use in production environments.**

+**Why not for production?**
+- Docker-in-Docker runs in privileged mode (security risk)
+- No SSL/TLS encryption configured by default
+- Default credentials are weak (must be changed)
+- No backup/disaster recovery mechanisms
+- No high-availability or load balancing
+- Optimized for ease of development, not security or performance
+- Shared resources between instances (not isolated for production workloads)

+**For production WordPress hosting**, use:
+- Managed WordPress hosting services (WP Engine, Kinsta, etc.)
+- Traditional Docker Compose with proper security hardening
+- Kubernetes with WordPress Helm charts
+- Dedicated VPS/servers with proper security configurations

+---

 ## 🚀 Features

 - **Docker-in-Docker Architecture**: Run multiple isolated WordPress environments within a single Docker container
+- **Centralized Configuration**: All settings managed through `.env` file - ports, defaults, WordPress settings
 - **Image Sharing**: Share Docker images between host and DinD container for efficient resource usage
 - **Network Isolation**: Each WordPress instance runs in its own isolated network with unique IP addresses
 - **Multiple PHP Versions**: Support for PHP 7.4, 8.0, 8.1, 8.2, and 8.3